Siem Reap to Chiang Mai by Bus and Train

 After a memorable week of exploring Angkor Wat and the floating villages near Siem Reap in Cambodia, it was time to return to our home base in Chiang Mai Thailand.

-We also didn’t want to take any Siem Reap to Chiang Mai flights or Siem Reap to Bangkok flights.
-We wanted to try something different, in the end we chose to travel from Siam Reap to Chiang Mai by bus and train.
+We didn’t want to take the Siem Reap to Chiang Mai bus, so instead we chose to travel from Siam Reap to Chiang Mai by bus and train.
+Taking the bus from Siem Reap to Bangkok and then transferring to the overnight train Bangkok to Chiang Mai.

-Our trip would begin by taking the direct bus from Siem Reap to Bangkok and then changing to the overnight Bangkok to Chiang Mai train.
+We had an event free journey on the direct bus from Siem Reap to Bangkok and enjoyed waking to spectacular mountain scenery viewed from our overnight Bangkok to Chiang Mai train.

 Booking the Bus from Siem Reap to Bangkok

-After our experience getting to Siem Reap, both Alan and I agreed that we didn’t want to take the VIP bus company from Siem Reap to Bangkok.
+After our experience on the Chiang Mai to Siem Reap bus, we decided not to return on the VIP bus from Siem Reap to Bangkok or Siem Reap to Chiang Mai.
 To learn why click here

-It was an easy process, the helpful staff at Naga Guest House booked our ticket and we were told to meet in front of the guest house at 7am on the morning of departure for the 8am VET Travel bus from Siem Reap to Bangkok.
+It was an easy process, when we booked our ticket and we were told to meet in front of the guest house at 7am on the morning of departure for the 8am VET bus Cambodia from Siem Reap to Bangkok.

 The VET Travel bus had two drop off points in Bangkok, central Bangkok or Bangkok Hua Lamphong Railway Station.
 Of course, we chose Bangkok Hua Lamphong Railway Station because we were taking the train from Bangkok to Chiang Mai.